ncas-force/force-docs/docs/hysplit/operationalhysplit.rst

 **2. Parallel Execution:**

-* Each observatory is set up as its own instance, with a dedicated directory for its control and template files.
+* Each observatory and the combined run is set up as its own instance, with a dedicated directory for its control and template files.
 * These instances are then run in parallel across the cluster.

 **3. Post-Processing:**